Dr. Benjamin Cory & Sarah Braly

 The book [paperback] consists of various stories in the sphere of medical history of the Santa Clara Valley; describing medical practices during the early years in this California region.
 Includes some Ohlone medical practices, pioneer biographies, histories of well-known medical facilities in the area (Stanford Medical School, Santa Clara County Hospital, UCSF, etc), stories of pioneer women doctors....the cholera epidemic of 1850 in San Jose...the modernization of medicine in the Santa Clara Valley.

-Cover: Top left Dr. Benjamin Cory, bottom left Dr. Andrew Jackson Cory & “Mountain Charlie” McKiernan in 1854, being attacked by a grizzly bear!
+Cover: Top left Dr. Benjamin Cory, bottom left Dr. Andrew Jackson Cory-- “Mountain Charlie” McKiernan in 1854 being attacked by a grizzly bear--a famous early medical case in San Jose (not treated by Cory).

 Elizabeth Ahrens-Kley is a sixth-generation Californian and a direct descendant of San Jose pioneers Dr. Benjamin Cory and Sarah Braly.
 For more than fifteen years, she has devoted herself to researching her family’s role in the founding and early development of San Jose, carefully tracing the lives, movements, and contributions of those who helped shape the region during its formative years.
 Her work builds upon established historical scholarship while bringing forward the personal stories behind the public record—letters, diaries, family accounts, and contextual research that illuminate the human dimension of California’s early settlement.
 Through this lens, she seeks to move beyond dates and milestones, restoring voice and character to the individuals who lived through a time of profound transition.